Robust Generalization of Quadratic Neural Networks via Function Identification: Introduction

-Thus, a natural question is whether we can obtain similar kinds of parameter identification bounds for neural networks.
-A key complication is that neural networks are typically \emph{overparameterized}, possibly to facilitate optimization~\cite{du2018power,jacot2018neural}.
-In this setting, identification is no longer possible, since multiple parameters can yield the same model; at best, identification is possible if a finite set of parameters yield the same model, but neural network parameters may have continuous symmetries.
-Nevertheless, it may be possible to obtain bounds of the form (\ref{eqn:olsprederror})---in particular, even if we do not recover the true parameters $\theta^*$, we can in principle still recover the function $f_{\theta^*}(x)=\langle\theta^*,x\rangle$.
-We refer to this notion as \emph{function identification}.
-Furthermore, we show that quadratic neural networks satisfy function identification bounds under mild conditions.
+A natural question is whether we can obtain similar kinds of parameter identification bounds for neural networks.
+A key complication is that neural networks parameters have symmetries that make identification impossible, since different parameters can yield the same model.
+Nevertheless, it may be possible to obtain bounds of the form (\ref{eqn:olsprederror})---even if we do not recover the true parameters $\theta^*$, we can still recover the function $f_{\theta^*}(x)$, which we call \emph{function identification}.

-To demonstrate the utility of this result, we show how function identification can be straightforwardly leveraged to obtain regret guarantees for a linear bandit~\cite{rusmevichientong2010linearly} where each arm is a quadratic neural network.
+We prove that quadratic neural networks (QNNs) satisfy function identification bounds under mild conditions.
+To demonstrate the utility of this result, we show how function identification can be leveraged to obtain regret guarantees for a bandit~\citep{rusmevichientong2010linearly} where each arm is a QNN.
 Linear bandits fundamentally involve covariate shift since their ``covariates'' are arms, which are adaptively chosen through the learning process as a function of past observations; thus, existing approaches have all operated in the setting where there is a \textit{unique} and identifiable global minimizer.
-Similarly, we build on recent work proving bounds on transfer learning in the setting of bounded label shift and unbounded covariate shift~\cite{bastani2020predicting,xu2021group}; again, we show that we can leverage function identification to easily transfer learn quadratic neural networks.
+Similarly, we build on recent work proving bounds on transfer learning in the setting of bounded label shift and unbounded covariate shift~\citep{bastani2020predicting,xu2021group}; again, we show that we can leverage function identification to easily transfer learn QNNs.
+Additionally, we show function identification for the subclass ReLU networks where each component is a unit vector.
+Finally, in Appendix~\ref{sec:neuralmodules}, we study implications of these results specifically for compositional generalization, which has received recent interest~\cite{andreas2016neural,lake2018generalization}.

-Our results suggest that one strategy for improving robustness of neural networks is to design models that can represent the true data generating process.
-However, doing so can be challenging due to the complexity of most real-world data generating processes mapping covariates to labels---e.g., mapping natural language to semantic meaning or images to object detections and labels.
-As a consequence, we study how our results can connect to neural module networks~\cite{andreas2016neural}, which are designed to break down complex tasks into smaller ones that can each be solved by a neural network.
-For instance, we may break down the task ``count the number of red balls in image $x$'' into (i) detecting balls, (ii) detecting red objects, and (iii) intersecting the two sets, and (iv) summing the results.